juliamendesc/juliamendesc/README.md

 <br />

-- 🔭 I’m currently contributing on Techmmunity (https://github.com/techmmunity/techmmunity.github.io)
+- 🔭 I’m currently contributing to [42 Lisboa](https://www.42lisboa.com/) as a volunteer intern

-- 🌱 I’m currently learning C and Javascript
+- 🌱 I’m currently learning C and solidifying my knowledge of Javascript

 - ⚖️ I am a feminist deeply involved with equitability